About Blog Contact Pey

 What is Holmes Run Acres?

-Holmes Run Acres is a mid-century modern neighborhood in the Falls Church/Annandale area of Fairfax County, VA, developed primarily from the mid-1950s through the mid-1960s.
-It features postwar contemporary homes along the Holmes Run creek corridor.
+Holmes Run Acres is a mid-century modern neighborhood of roughly 355 homes in the Falls Church/Annandale area of Fairfax County, VA, built from 1951 to about 1958.
+The original Luria Brothers homes were designed by architects Nicholas Satterlee and Donald Lethbridge, and the neighborhood sits along the Holmes Run creek corridor.

 What schools serve Holmes Run Acres?

-Fairfax County Public Schools: generally Woodburn Elementary, Glasgow Middle School, and Justice High School.
-Always verify your specific address with FCPS.
+Fairfax County Public Schools: generally Woodburn Elementary (located inside the neighborhood), Luther Jackson Middle School, and Falls Church High School.
+Always confirm your specific address with the FCPS boundary locator.

 What is the Holmes Run Trail?